MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/deploy-office-365-proplus-in-gcc-high-dod.md

 ## Special considerations
-Due diligence was done to review cloud services connected to features in Office 365 ProPlus.
+Due diligence was done to review cloud services connected to features in Microsoft 365 Apps.
 We expect, and have found, that such processes are not failure proof so we have created the following table to capture any edge cases that were not initially captured prior to initial release.
 We will use this table so we can communicate the finding, any potential risk and the mitigation of that increase in scope.
 Services in this table will be appropriately turned off within 30 days.

 |**Application**  |**Feature**  |**Recommendation**  |